codeface-io/SwiftObserver/README.md

 # Promises

 `Promise<Value>` is a `Messenger<Value>` that offers a simple promise implementation.
-It helps chaining asynchronous calls and makes them more managable.
+It helps with chaining asynchronous calls and makes them more managable.

 > `Promise` is part of SwiftObserver because Combine's `Future` is unfortunately not a practical solution for one-shot asynchronous calls, and to depend on `PromiseKit` might be unnecessary in reasonably simple contexts.
 Also, integrating promises as regular observables yields some consistency and synergy.